 How do I apply for home repairs?

-If you own your home, have clear title and meet the income requirements, you may qualify for home repairs.
-We have special programs available for qualified veterans, active military and surviving spouses.
+If you own your home, have clear title, and meet the income requirements, you may qualify for home repairs.
+Please see tabs for Roof Replacement and Lead Abatement Programs for more information.

 Do I have to be skilled in construction to volunteer?